The Employment Law Review: France

 - take reclassification leave or mobility leave, if the employee works for a company or group employing 1,000 employees or more (with specific provisions for non-French groups regarding the location of the employees).

-Once the redundancy has been decided, the employer must inform the administration the decision.
+Once the redundancy has been decided, the employer must inform the administration of the decision.

 The employer must consult the CSE.
-In the context of its economic functions, the CSE of companies with at least 50 employees must also be consulted in due time on the restructuring and workforce reduction project.
-Thus, two separate consultations must be carried out.58
+In the context of its economic functions, the CSE of a company with at least 50 employees must also be consulted in due time on the restructuring and workforce reduction project.
+Thus, two separate consultations must be carried out.71

-Once an employer has decided on the redundancy of between two and nine employees, it must inform the DIRECCTE of its decision within eight days of sending out the letters of dismissal.
+Once an employer has decided on the redundancy of between two and nine employees, it must inform the DIRECCTE72 of its decision within eight days of sending out the letters of dismissal.

-Should the dismissals concern more than 10 employees during a period of 30 days, a specific, burdensome procedure must be implemented, involving the implementation of a job protection plan (or PSE).59 A PSE is established either by a majority-ratified collective agreement validated by the DIRECCTE, or by a unilateral document drawn up by the employer and approved by the DIRECCTE.60
+Should the dismissals concern more than 10 employees (out of a headcount of more than 50 employees) during a period of 30 days, a specific, burdensome procedure must be implemented, involving the implementation of a job protection plan (or PSE).73 A PSE is established either by a majority-ratified collective agreement validated by the DIRECCTE, or by a unilateral document drawn up by the employer and approved by the DIRECCTE.74

-The PSE must contain certain provisions and in particular a reclassification plan aimed at facilitating the internal reclassification or national outplacement of employees, professional training or vocational retraining, and monitoring the effective implementation of this reclassification plan.61
+The PSE must contain certain provisions and, in particular, a reclassification plan aimed at facilitating the internal reclassification or national outplacement of employees, professional training or vocational retraining, and monitoring the effective implementation of this reclassification plan.75

 Once it has been completed and validated by the administration, the employees wishing to leave under this agreement present their departure application, which is studied by a commission.
 The employer's acceptance of the employee's application in the context of the collective termination agreement results in the termination of the employment contract by mutual agreement of the parties.